Chancellor of the Exchequer

-The chancellor of the Exchequer, often abbreviated to chancellor, is a senior minister of the Crown within the Government of the United Kingdom, and head of His Majesty's Treasury.
-As one of the four Great Offices of State, the Chancellor is a high-ranking member of the British Cabinet.
+The chancellor of the exchequer, often abbreviated to chancellor, is a senior minister of the Crown within the Government of the United Kingdom, and the head of His Majesty's Treasury.
+As one of the four Great Offices of State, the chancellor is a high-ranking member of the British Cabinet.

 Responsible for all economic and financial matters, the role is equivalent to that of a finance minister in other countries.
-The chancellor is now always Second Lord of the Treasury as one of at least six lords commissioners of the Treasury, responsible for executing the office of the Treasurer of the Exchequer – the others are the prime minister and Commons government whips.
+The chancellor is now always second lord of the Treasury as one of at least six lords commissioners of the Treasury, responsible for executing the office of the Treasurer of the Exchequer – the others are the prime minister and Commons government whips.
 In the 18th and early 19th centuries, it was common for the prime minister also to serve as Chancellor of the Exchequer if he sat in the Commons; the last Chancellor who was simultaneously prime minister and Chancellor of the Exchequer was Stanley Baldwin in 1923.
-Formerly, in cases when the chancellorship was vacant, the Lord Chief Justice of the King's Bench would act as chancellor pro tempore.
-The last Lord Chief Justice to serve in this way was Lord Denman in 1834.
+Formerly, in cases when the chancellorship was vacant, the lord chief justice of the King's Bench would act as chancellor pro tempore.
+The last lord chief justice to serve in this way was Lord Denman in 1834.

 The chancellor is the third-oldest major state office in English and British history, and in recent times has come to be the most powerful office in British politics after the prime minister.
-They originally carried responsibility for the Exchequer, the medieval English institution for the collection and auditing of royal revenues.
-The earliest surviving records which are the results of the exchequer's audit, date from 1129 to 1130 under King Henry I and show continuity from previous years.
-The Chancellor has oversight of fiscal policy, therefore of taxation and public spending across government departments.
+It originally carried responsibility for the Exchequer, the medieval English institution for the collection and auditing of royal revenues.
+The earliest surviving records which are the results of the exchequer's audit date from 1129 to 1130 under King Henry I and show continuity from previous years.
+The chancellor has oversight of fiscal policy, therefore of taxation and public spending across government departments.
 It previously controlled monetary policy as well until 1997, when the Bank of England was granted independent control of its interest rates.

-Since 1718, all chancellors of the exchequer, except at times the lord chief justice as interim holders, have been members of the House of Commons with Lord Stanhope being the last chancellor from the House of Lords.
+Since 1718, all chancellors of the exchequer, except at times the lord chief justice as interim holders, have been members of the House of Commons, with Lord Stanhope being the last chancellor from the House of Lords.

 The office holder works alongside the other Treasury ministers and the permanent secretary to the Treasury.
 The corresponding shadow minister is the shadow chancellor of the Exchequer, and the chancellor is also scrutinised by the Liberal Democrat Treasury spokesperson and the Treasury Select Committee.

-Jeremy Hunt has been the incumbent chancellor since 14 October 2022.
+The current chancellor is Rachel Reeves.